Finite-dimensional monomial algebras are determined by their automorphism group: Counterexamples and proof of the

 All in all, we have an isomorphism $ \Aut_\KK(\KK[x]) \simeq \Aut_\KK(\KK[x]/(x^3))$, yet $\KK[x]$ is clearly not isomorphic to $ \KK[x]/(x^3)$. \end{example}

 In the Introduction we also claimed that the algebra $B$ in \cref{thm main} needs to be local.
 The following example shows why.

-\begin{example} Consider the finite $\KK$-algebra $B_1 = \KK[x]/(x^3) \oplus \KK[y]/(y^3) $ and the finite monomial $\KK$-algebra $ B_2=\KK[x, y]/(x^2, y^2) $ (see \cref{fig:2-ex1}).
-The automorphism group of the latter is computed in \cite[Example 4.19]{DLMR24}, but we give some details here for the comfort of the reader.
-As we remarked in \cref{example}, and according to \cite[Theorem 4.17]{DLMR24}, this group has two root groups corresponding to the roots $e_1$ and $e_2$, which commute since the corresponding derivations commute in the Lie algebra.
-Thus, they form together a subgroup of the form $\GA^2$ on which $T=\GM^2$ acts in the usual way, coordinatewise, so that
+\begin{example} Consider the finite-dimensional $\KK$-algebra $B_1 = \KK[x]/(x^3) \oplus \KK[y]/(y^3) $ and the finite-dimensional monomial $\KK$-algebra $ B_2=\KK[x, y]/(x^2, y^2) $ (see \cref{fig:2-ex1}).
+The automorphism group of the latter is computed in \cite[Example 4.25]{DLMR24}, but we give some details here for the comfort of the reader.
+As we remarked in \cref{example}, and according to \cite[Theorem 4.22]{DLMR24}, this group has two root groups corresponding to the roots $e_1$ and $e_2$, which commute since the corresponding derivations commute.
+Thus, they generate a subgroup isomorphic to $\GA^2$ on which $T=\GM^2$ acts coordinatewise, with weight one on each coordinate, so that

-Moreover, \cite[Theorem 4.17]{DLMR24} tells us that the finite quotient $\Aut_\KK(B_2)/\Aut_\KK^0(B_2)$ is isomorphic to $\Z/2\Z$ and it is given by the permutation of the variables, which corresponds to the permutation of the two copies of $(\GA\rtimes\GM)$.
+Moreover, \cite[Theorem 4.22]{DLMR24} shows that the finite quotient $\Aut_\KK(B_2)/\Aut_\KK^0(B_2)$ is isomorphic to $\Z/2\Z$ and it is given by the permutation of the variables, which corresponds to the permutation of the two copies of $(\GA\rtimes\GM)$.
 Hence,

 On the other hand, since the two components of $B_1$ are isomorphic, it is easy to see that

 where $\Z/2\Z$ permutes the two components of the direct sum.
 Now, we already computed $\Aut_\KK(\KK[x]/(x^3))$ in \cref{example finiteness}, so we finally get that $\Aut_\KK(B_1) \simeq (\GA\rtimes\GM)^2\rtimes\Z/2\Z\simeq \Aut_\KK(B_2)$.
 But again, they are not isomorphic as algebras, since one of them is local and the other is not. \end{example}